Arorae Airport: Air Kiribati connection with Tamana

-Landing at Tamana is not a fuel stop: Since this is the only time in the week Tamana is served, passengers can get in or get out there.
-Thus, note that if one wants to fly from Tamana to Arorae, he cannot do anything else than make the big detour via Tabiteuea North (which lies much farther from Tamana than Arorae does), and wait a full week there, until the next flight to Arorae (because from Tabiteuea North, the plane continues its way to Bonriki International Airport).
+Landing at Tamana is not a fuel stop.
+Since this is the only time throughout the week Tamana is served, passengers can arrive or depart from there.
+Thus, if someone wants to fly from Tamana to Arorae, they must make the detour via Tabiteuea North (which lies much further from Tamana than Arorae does), and wait a full week there, until the next flight to Arorae (because from Tabiteuea North, the plane continues its way to Bonriki International Airport).